-To be noticed in crowdfunding you have to stick out of the crowd.
-Make sure you present what makes your campaign different.
+To be noticed in the sea of crowdfunding campaigns, you have to stick out from the crowd.
+Make sure you highlight what makes your campaign different from other ones.
 Don’t be afraid to be a bit jarring.
 Look at other successful campaigns and you can see how they made a splash.
 If you want to be noticed, don’t be normal.
+Think outside the box.

 13. Build Relationships

-If you can build relationships with reporters it will greatly help when it comes time to get articles published.
+Building relationships with reports will be a big help when it comes time to get articles published.

 I’m going to be blunt.
 Everyone will tell you to “build relationships” but it’s really hard to do.

 Reporters know what you are trying to do.
 Unless you have a natural conversation starter, it is a bit awkward.

 Here are a few tips to how to build relationships:

 - Send helpful tips (whether they are connected to your campaign or not)